njordulv/discounter/README.md

 # Discount & Promo Code Aggregator

-A web service that aggregates discount deals and promo codes from various sources, using web scraping and real-time data fetching.
+A web service that aggregates discount deals and promo codes from various sources, using web scraping and real-time data fetching, with caching and optimized data fetching strategies.

 ## 🚀 Features

-- **Product & Category Scraping**: Automatically fetches discounts from categories on eMAG.
+- **Product & Category Scraping**: Automatically fetches discount deals from categories on eMAG.
+- **Caching with Redis**: Uses Redis for caching scraped data, improving performance and reducing load times for frequently accessed data.
 - **Lazy Loading with Skeletons**: Improves performance and UX by displaying skeleton loaders while content is being loaded.
 - **SSR with Next.js**: Fetches data on the server-side to improve SEO and initial load speed.
 - **Dynamic Routing**: Supports navigation through different categories and product details.
-- **Database**: Integrated with Supabase for user authentication.
+- **Database**: Integrated with MongoDB to store product data and Redis for caching.
 - **Responsive UI**: Designed with Tailwind CSS for a mobile-friendly and modern interface.

 ## 🛠 Tech Stack

 - **Frontend**: Next.js, React, TypeScript, Tailwind CSS
-- **Backend**: Node.js, Cheerio (for scraping), Supabase (for database)
+- **Backend**: Node.js, Cheerio (for scraping), Redis (for caching), MongoDB (for data storage)
-- **State Management**: Zustand
+- **State Management**: Zustand (in the future)
-- **Hosting**: Vercel
+- **Hosting**: Vercel (in the future)

 ## 📂 Project Structure